Everything you need

 If you encounter this and are desperately in need of financial assistance, consider government financial assistance schemes like ComCare and SupportGoWhere.

-How to make sure I’m not dealing with an illegal money lender in Singapore?
+How to make sure I’m not dealing with an illegitimate money lender in Singapore?

 Be vigilant and don’t fall prey to money lender scams.
 If a deal is too good to be true, it probably is.